2-con/PyNet/README.md

 - Exponential Regression
 - Power Regression
 - Logarithmic Regression
-- Sinusoidal Regression (external model, does not follow PyNet API)
+- Sinusoidal Regression (external model, does not use the PyNet framework)

 **Classifiers**
 - K-Nearest Neighbors